stat6250-w18/course-questions-wiki/week-04/README.md

 - Question (ldeng11−stat6250): What is “missing list” statement doing here?
 - *Question* (jcanfield3-stat6250): Can I format formats?
 - *Question* (akrishnamurthy-stat6250): How to specify non inclusive range of unique values while defining FORMAT?
+- Question (nshrivastava2-stat6250):  How binning works?
+- Answer (nshrivastava2-stat6250): Statistical data binning is a way to group a number of more or less continuous values into a smaller number of "bins".
+For example, if you have data about a group of people, you might want to arrange their ages into a smaller number of age intervals.PROC HPBIN does not allow empty bins.
+If an empty bin is detected because of an insufficient number of nonmissing observations, PROC HPBIN issues an error and exits.